TJX beats Q3, lifts FY26 outlook, soft Q4 guide

 Helps teams efficiently manage weekly tasks.
 Through a series of automation tools, including task summaries, progress reminders, and personal summary reports, team members can promptly obtain task information and progress, thereby improving collaboration efficiency and work transparency.
 By using these automation features, teams can maintain efficient operations and ensure that each member has a clear understanding and sense of responsibility for their tasks.

-Automated Currency Data Retrieval (Python)
+Automated Currency Data Retrieval (JavaScript)

-Automated Currency Data Retrieval (Python)
+Automated Currency Data Retrieval (JavaScript)

-The Automated Currency Data Retrieval (Python) template runs a scheduled job to fetch specific currency rates every day and store them in a structured table, building clean historical exchange rate data over time.
-Use it for financial data automation that powers dashboards, alerts, and automated financial reporting, so finance teams, forex traders, accountants, and risk managers always have up-to-date FX data at hand.
-By automating data collection, you save time, reduce manual errors, and make better investment and risk decisions based on reliable exchange rate history.
+The Automated Currency Data Retrieval (JavaScript) template runs daily jobs to fetch exchange rates and write them into a table, giving you clean, structured historical exchange rate data without manual copy‑paste.
+Use it for financial data automation that feeds dashboards, alerts, and automated financial reporting, so finance teams, forex traders, accountants, and analysts always have up‑to‑date FX data.
+Over time, the template becomes a lightweight risk management tool by helping you monitor currency movements, spot trends, and support better investment and hedging decisions.